The5thTear/TOTK-ModForge/Guides/custom-textures.md

 > ### In TotK, similar to Specular maps, there are two types, purple-ish normal maps, and golden normal maps.

-**As far as I know, there is no difference between them, and generating them from and Albedo texture, is easy using [Normal Map Online](https://cpetry.github.io/NormalMap-Online/)**
+**As far as I know, there is no difference between them, and generating them from and Albedo texture is easy using [Normal Map Online](https://cpetry.github.io/NormalMap-Online/)**

 #### Here are examples of both types: